Helium Gas

 • Is helium gas poisonous?

-Helium gas is not poisonous but it can be dangerous to inhale because of the possibility of asphyxiation.
+Helium gas is not poisonous, but it can be dangerous to inhale because of the possibility of asphyxiation.
 By preventing the body from obtaining the oxygen it needs, helium can cause people to faint and be fatal in some cases.

 • What is the density of helium gas?